The days of a job for life are, for much of the workforce anyway, a dim and distant memory.

 They may be ill-equipped to deal with the rigours of management or perhaps they don’t know how to motivate a team effectively.
 At worst, they may well be shirking their responsibilities entirely and regularly shifting the blame onto others when things go wrong.

-Regardless, there are plenty of warning signs to look out for if you have a bad manager, and they can be a hidden barrier to retaining your best staff.
+Regardless, there are plenty of warning signs to look out for if you have a bad manager, and they can be a hidden barrier to your staff retention rates and retaining your best staff.

 Yup, boredom at work is a key reason why staff can lose engagement with their role and their employers – and we’re not just talking boredom from having little or nothing to do.